avelkoski/FRB/README.rst

 -----------

-The author is affiliated with the Data Science division of the National Association of REALTORS.
+The author is affiliated with the Data Science division of the National Association of REALTORS®.